Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/appsflyer-cohort.md

 5. Define the sync cadence.
 6. Click **Sync** to start syncing.

-After the first sync is finished, a new audience for this cohort is visible the Audiences tab of the Audiences dashboard in AppsFlyer.
+When the first sync finishes running, a new audience for this cohort is visible the Audiences tab of the Audiences dashboard in AppsFlyer.

 By default, the name of the new audience is the name of the synced Amplitude cohort, followed by an alphanumeric identifier.
 You can edit the audience name from the Audiences dashboard if you wish.